{{ card.label }}

 Timed Malaysia drill

 A user selects Malaysia State & Federal Territory Flags, sets Choices per question to 6, and chooses 20 seconds / question.
-One prompt times out.
-The Mastery Split Chart separates that timeout from wrong answers, so the user can tell the difference between slow recall and an incorrect call.
+If one prompt times out, the Mastery Split Chart keeps that timeout separate from missed selected answers.
+That split tells the user whether the problem was slow recall or a wrong visual match.

 FAQ: